thriveweb/davis-legal/content/pages/about.md

     Publications authored, books contributed towards and conference presentations made, include:
   rightColumn: ''
-  subtitle: Robert's Work
+  subtitle: Rob’s Work
   title: Publications
 more:
   buttonLink: /contact/
-  buttonText: contact robert
+  buttonText: contact Rob
   content: >-
     Rob's costs vary depending on the the amount of work required.
 Cost estimates can be supplied once a brief is received.
 In appropriate cases